U.S. Mohegan unveils plan for luxury casino resort in Greece

-The winner of the tender will build a casino of at least 1.2 hectares, with at least 120 gaming tables and 1,200 slot machines, as well as a luxury hotel, entertainment venues, a conference centre and a sports centre.
+The winner of the tender will build a casino of at least 1.2 hectares, with at least 120 gaming tables and 1,200 slot machines, as well as a luxury hotel, entertainment venues, a conference center and a sports center.

 Hellenikon has faced delays amid a long-running row with critics who fear it will damage the environment and the country’s cultural heritage.